weaviate/weaviate-io/developers/weaviate/current/client-libraries/python.md

 )
 ```

-If you want to authenticate to Weaviate using a bearer toke

 ## Neural Search Frameworks

 There is a variety of neural search frameworks that use Weaviate under the hood to store, search through, and retrieve vectors.